Introduction

 Courses appropriate for prospective majors

-Students considering a Russian major or minor or who may be planning to choose Russia as the focus for majors as International Studies or International Business & Management, may also want to take a course taught in English about Russian literature, film, or culture (RUSS 100; RUSS 223-270).
+Students considering a Russian major or minor or who may be planning to choose Russia as the focus for majors in International Studies or International Business & Management, may also want to take a course taught in English about Russian literature, film, or culture (RUSS 100; RUSS 223-270).
 Russian History courses serve as elective courses for the Russian major and minor, and are also appropriate for First-Year students.

 To begin studying Russian, register for RUSS 101, offered every fall semester.